lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 582px;" usemap="#metaindexLocationCommandImgMap" alt="syntax diagram for alter metaindex command" src="./diagrams/metaindexLocationCommand-bf219801c1f129a92bfab707ba857513.svg" />
 </div>

-You only have to alter the {{site.data.keyword.cos_short}} location for all indexes once to define the default location.
+You only have to alter the {{site.data.keyword.cos_short}} location for all indexes once to define the base location.
-If you change it later, {{site.data.keyword.sqlquery_short}} cannot find the index anymore for indexes created directly on a [COS URI](#COSURI) location and for indexes on tables without an explicit index location (see [Alter Table Set Location](#chapterAlterTableSetLocation) ).
+If you change it later, {{site.data.keyword.sqlquery_short}} cannot find the index metadata anymore.
-Existing index data on previous location is not dropped, therefore you can always switch back to the old location when needed.
+Existing index metadata on previous location is not dropped, therefore you can always switch back to the old location when needed.

 ```sql
 -- set the default location for all indexes